eddyerburgh/notes/conventions.md

    > For more information, see Figure 1.

-9. Append _es_ to the plural form of an initialism that ends in s:
+9. Create the plural form of initialisms that end in s by appending _es_:

    > The last mainstream cooperative OSes were Mac OS 9 and Windows 3.1.